kartonfarkas/api_docs/source/suite/data/behavior_data_send.rst

 ==============================

-Can be used to store *send* behavior events in HDS.
+Can be used to store *send* events in HDS.

 .. note:: Request must be signed with Escher.